bitex-la/bitex-guides/_docs/users/states_summary.md

 ---
 layout: doc
-title: "Issue and Person lifecycles"
+title: "Issue and User lifecycles"
 section: User Management
-index: 8
+index: 7
 ---

 ### An `Issue` lifecycle is as follows: